Planning a road trip? Consider these helpful reminders to ensure everyone has a fun, safe trip.

 Regardless of the season you should always pack an emergency road kit.
 Be sure to include: a flashlight, blanket, first-aid kit, roadside flare, cellphone charger, vehicle tool kit, jumper cables, and tire assistance tools (sealer or compressor).

 Finally it’s also good idea to ensure you have all proper car insurance documentation on hand.
 Be sure your policy information and vehicle registration is up-to-date.
-To help you prepare for the unexpected on the open road, be sure to download our Collision Checklist.
+To help you prepare for the unexpected on the open road, be sure to visit our accident checklist page and download a printable copy for your glove box.

 Have a great, safe road trip wherever you plan to go!